k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 ### Vector Data Store in Fabric Storage

-You can use vector stores within Fabric storage, meaning as tables within LUIs.
-This is maintained SQLite-based vector stores with dedicated tables with a special form.
+Vector data stores can be used in Fabric storage, where where they will be embedded as tables inside LUIs.
+These vector stores are SQLite-based with dedicated tables in a special format.

 Fabric's built-in vector store is mainly recommended for: